AI Mark VIII radar: Early microwave work

-Bowen and his counterpart at the Admiralty Signals Establishment (ASE), Canadian polymath Charles Wright, met at Bawdsey in the spring or summer of 1939 and considered the issue of a microwave airborne radar.
+Bowen and his counterpart at the Admiralty Signals Establishment (ASE), Canadian polymath Charles Wright, met at Bawdsey in the spring or summer of 1939 and considered the issue of a microwave aircraft interception radar.
 Bowen agreed that the main problem with the range limits of the AI sets was the floodlight-like transmissions and that the easy way to fix this would be to narrow the beam, focussing the power into a smaller area.
-He concluded that a 10 degree beamwidth would do the trick.
+He concluded that a 10-degree beamwidth would do the trick.
 Considering that the nose of an aircraft could hold a radar antenna about 30 inch across, an antenna with poles shorter than 15 cm was desirable, and if that antenna had to move within the nose for tracking, 10 cm (~3 GHz) would be ideal.
 This strongly agreed with Wright's requirements for a shipboard system able to detect U-boats while having an antenna small enough to be mounted on small escort vessels.

 With both forces desiring a 10 cm system, Tizard visited the General Electric Company's (GEC) Hirst Research Centre in Wembley in November 1939 to discuss the issue.
 Watt followed up with a personal visit sometime later, leading to a 29 December 1939 contract for a microwave AI radar set.
 This was followed by the CVD placing a contract for suitable valves with the Birmingham University.
 Bowen arranged a January meeting between GEC and EMI to coordinate AI work, which led to further collaboration.

 The Birmingham group was led by Mark Oliphant, formerly of the Cavendish Laboratory at Cambridge University but recently moved to Birmingham to set up the Nuffield Laboratory.
 The team decided to base their development efforts on the klystron concept.
 The klystron had been introduced by the Varian brothers at Stanford University in 1936, but produced a relatively low power output.
-Oliphant's team began applying new tube making techniques and by the end of 1939 they had a tube capable of delivering 400 Watts.
+Oliphant's team began applying new tube making techniques and by the end of 1939 they had a tube capable of delivering 400 watts.